seanmcquaid/Basic_War/README.md

     * Screenshots

 ## Description
-This project is meant to be a basic recreation of the popular card game, "War."
+This project is built using Python and Pygame. meant to be a basic recreation of the popular card game, "War."

 ### Features
 *